jaymoz/ROI_tool/README.md

     python3 -m venv venv
     source venv/bin/activate
     ```
+   You can also follow the [Python documentation](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) to install a virtual environment on your machine.
    To update pip on Python, use the following command: ```python3 -m pip install --upgrade```
 3. Install all the dependencies and run React App @ localhost:3000
    ```js